-Drs Nelum Dharmapriya and Judy Sherima Fernando, close friends of Drs Kanchana and Asra Madagammana ( mnembers of our Shanthi Core Committee) organised an event in aid of Shanthi Foundation to raise awareness for Palliative Care.
+Drs Nelum Dharmapriya and Judy Sherima Fernando, organised a Bollywood themed event in Brisbane with 220 guests in aid of Shanthi Foundation to raise awareness for Palliative Care.

 The Shanthi Foundation Black Tie Dinner Dance was held on the 3rd of November 2018 at the Liverpool Catholic Club at Prestons.
 Our objective for the event was to raise on-going awareness of the Shanthi Foundation’s efforts and to continue to raise funds for our biggest aspiration yet…

-South Australia Sri Lankan Doctors Association (SASDA) dedicated their biannual Gala Dinner in the picturesque Ian MacLauchlan room at world famous Adelaide Oval, to the cause of Shanthi.
+South Australia Sri Lankan Doctors Association (SASDA) dedicated their biannual Gala Dinner in the picturesque Ian MacLauchlan room at the world famous Adelaide Oval, to the Shanthi Foundation cause.

 Dr. Charitha Perera, the Honorary Consular General for Sri Lanka in Adelaide was instrumental in organizing this event.
 It was a wonderful event where the distinguished members of the medical fraternity from Adelaide and around Australia along with their families gathered for a night of cultural pageantry, great music and dance.

-Nadieka de Silva, a committee member of Shanthi Foundation shaved her hair to raise funds for Shanthi Palliative Care Hospital – the first palliative care hospital in Sri Lanka.
-It was a simple idea, a gesture by a daughter, dedicated to her sick father to raise funds for a worthy cause
+Nadieka de Silva, a committee member of Shanthi Foundation shaved her hair to raise funds for Shanthi Palliative Care Hospital – the first eco-friendly purpose built palliative care facility in the world.